-Dummy’s guide: Switch to low textures in games to boost your gaming experience
+Dummy’s guide: Switch to low textures to boost your gaming experience

 So, you’ve just downloaded your latest game through Microsoft Store or steam and you are ready to start it up and have some fun.